 The trial court denies the Defendant’s Motion and finds that under the Pennsylvania Constitution Art.
 1, Section 6 and Rule 213(e) of the Pennsylvania Rules of Civil Procedure the contractual rights must give way to constitutional rights, particularly when a procedural rule also requires the consolidation of a wrongful death action with a survival action.
 Since the children of the decedent did not enter into the arbitration agreement they cannot be deemed to waive the right to a jury trial by the actions of the person with a power of attorney.
 Therefore, rule 213 requires the consolidation of the two actions into one case in lieu of the arbitration process.

-If you have an injury or a loved one is injured or killed by another's actions in Pennsylvania feel free to contact Schmidt Kramer Injury Lawyers, based in Central Pennsylvania with offices in Harrisburg and Camp Hill, who can answer any questions you may have about your rights in any personal injury case, particularly nursing home abuse or negligence.
+If you have an injury or a loved one is injured or killed by another’s actions in Pennsylvania feel free to contact Schmidt Kramer’s experienced personal injury lawyer based in Central Pennsylvania who can answer any questions you may have about your rights in any personal injury case, particularly nursing home abuse or negligence.